Whittier Trust Co. of Nevada Inc. Sells 289 Shares of Akamai Technologies, Inc. (NASDAQ:AKAM)

-Whittier Trust Co. of Nevada Inc. cut its position in shares of Akamai Technologies, Inc. (NASDAQ:AKAM – Free Report) by 47.3% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+Whittier Trust Co. of Nevada Inc. reduced its holdings in Akamai Technologies, Inc. (NASDAQ:AKAM – Free Report) by 47.3% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 322 shares of the technology infrastructure company’s stock after selling 289 shares during the period.
-Whittier Trust Co. of Nevada Inc.’s holdings in Akamai Technologies were worth $34,000 at the end of the most recent reporting period.
+Whittier Trust Co. of Nevada Inc.’s holdings in Akamai Technologies were worth $34,000 as of its most recent SEC filing.

-Other institutional investors have also bought and sold shares of the company.
-Ancora Advisors LLC boosted its stake in Akamai Technologies by 103.3% in the first quarter.
-Ancora Advisors LLC now owns 250 shares of the technology infrastructure company’s stock worth $25,000 after purchasing an additional 127 shares in the last quarter.
-Mcmillion Capital Management Inc. bought a new stake in shares of Akamai Technologies during the second quarter worth $34,000.
+Several other institutional investors also recently added to or reduced their stakes in AKAM.
+Ancora Advisors LLC increased its position in Akamai Technologies by 103.3% in the 1st quarter.
+Ancora Advisors LLC now owns 250 shares of the technology infrastructure company’s stock worth $25,000 after buying an additional 127 shares during the period.
+Mcmillion Capital Management Inc. acquired a new stake in shares of Akamai Technologies during the 2nd quarter worth approximately $34,000.
 Massmutual Trust Co.
-FSB ADV raised its position in shares of Akamai Technologies by 178.5% during the second quarter.
+FSB ADV grew its holdings in shares of Akamai Technologies by 178.5% during the 2nd quarter.
 Massmutual Trust Co.
-FSB ADV now owns 401 shares of the technology infrastructure company’s stock worth $36,000 after acquiring an additional 257 shares during the last quarter.
-Belpointe Asset Management LLC raised its position in shares of Akamai Technologies by 50.1% during the first quarter.
-Belpointe Asset Management LLC now owns 509 shares of the technology infrastructure company’s stock worth $40,000 after acquiring an additional 170 shares during the last quarter.
-Finally, Dark Forest Capital Management LP raised its position in shares of Akamai Technologies by 524.7% during the first quarter.
-Dark Forest Capital Management LP now owns 556 shares of the technology infrastructure company’s stock worth $44,000 after acquiring an additional 467 shares during the last quarter.
-Institutional investors and hedge funds own 91.40% of the company’s stock.
+FSB ADV now owns 401 shares of the technology infrastructure company’s stock worth $36,000 after purchasing an additional 257 shares in the last quarter.
+Belpointe Asset Management LLC grew its holdings in shares of Akamai Technologies by 50.1% during the 1st quarter.
+Belpointe Asset Management LLC now owns 509 shares of the technology infrastructure company’s stock worth $40,000 after purchasing an additional 170 shares in the last quarter.
+Finally, Dark Forest Capital Management LP grew its holdings in shares of Akamai Technologies by 524.7% during the 1st quarter.
+Dark Forest Capital Management LP now owns 556 shares of the technology infrastructure company’s stock worth $44,000 after purchasing an additional 467 shares in the last quarter.
+91.40% of the stock is owned by institutional investors.

-Akamai Technologies (NASDAQ:AKAM – Get Free Report) last issued its quarterly earnings results on Tuesday, November 7th.
-The technology infrastructure company reported $0.98 EPS for the quarter, missing the consensus estimate of $1.15 by ($0.17).
+Akamai Technologies (NASDAQ:AKAM – Get Free Report) last released its quarterly earnings data on Tuesday, November 7th.
+The technology infrastructure company reported $0.98 EPS for the quarter, missing analysts’ consensus estimates of $1.15 by ($0.17).
+The company had revenue of $965.48 million during the quarter, compared to the consensus estimate of $944.57 million.
 Akamai Technologies had a net margin of 13.76% and a return on equity of 14.54%.
-The company had revenue of $965.48 million for the quarter, compared to analyst estimates of $944.57 million.
-Analysts predict that Akamai Technologies, Inc. will post 4.45 earnings per share for the current fiscal year.
+As a group, equities research analysts expect that Akamai Technologies, Inc. will post 4.45 EPS for the current year.

 Akamai Technologies, Inc provides cloud services for securing, delivering, and computing content, applications, and software over the internet in the United States and internationally.
 The company offers cloud solutions to keep infrastructure, websites, applications, application programming interfaces, and users safe from various cyberattacks and online threats while enhancing performance.